Cathy Auld

 Catherine "Cathy" Auld (born December 3, 1971) is a Canadian curler from Toronto.
-She currently skips her own team out of Thornhill, Ontario.

 Career

 Auld was a longtime member of the Alison Goring rink.
 Auld played third for the team until 2006 when she was promoted to last rock thrower when Goring moved to throwing lead rocks.
 The team found success together with this lineup modification.
 At the 2007 Ontario Scotties Tournament of Hearts, they finished the round robin with a 7-2 record.
 This was enough to secure a playoff spot and they faced Sherry Middaugh in the 3-4 game.
 However, they lost the game.
 The team qualified for the 2008 Ontario Scotties Tournament of Hearts, where they completed the round robin with a 6-3 record.
 They made it to the playoffs, winning the 3-4 game over Janet McGhee and took on Middaugh in the semifinal, again suffering a loss.
 The team's success was capped at the 2009 Ontario Scotties Tournament of Hearts, where they finished the round robin with a 5-4 record.
 The team won two tiebreakers to advance to the playoffs, where for the third consecutive year they met Middaugh.
 This time they captured the 3-4 game, advancing to the semi-final, where they faced and defeated Julie Hastings.
 The final was against Thunder Bay's Krista McCarville, where the team came up short, losing the championship.

 At the end of the 2008/2009 curling season, Auld left the Goring team to form a new squad, taking longtime teammate Cheryl McPherson along with her.
 They found immediate success qualifying for the 2010 Ontario Scotties Tournament of Hearts, where they would finish round robin with a 6-3 record.
 For the fourth consecutive year, Auld would make the playoffs, but once again lost the 3-4 game, this time to Jacqueline Harrison.
 After the 2009/2010 season, McPherson left the team, and returned to play with Alison Goring, a move that Auld would not recover from.
 Her new squad failed to qualify for the 2011 Ontario Scotties Tournament of Hearts.

 With a new line up going into the 2011/12 curling season, Auld found success on the curling tour, and once again qualifying for the 2012 Ontario Scotties Tournament of Hearts, defeating two former Ontario Champions, Rachel Homan and Jenn Hanna in the regional playdowns to qualify for the provincials.
 Auld's team started well at the event, winning five out of six games, but lost three straight, one loss too many to qualify playoffs.
 A critical steal in the eleventh end by Sherry Middaugh in Draw 8, and a steal by Krista McCarville in the tenth end of Draw 10 that closed the door on the playoffs on Auld.